holoviz/panel/doc/how_to/interact/interact_basics.md

     return f'Arguments: {a, b, c, d, e, f}'
 ```

 Next, let's call `interact` with the function and it's arguments.
 The values of the arguments will be inspected to infer an appropriate set of widgets to autogenerate.
-Changing any of the resulting widgets will cause the function to be re-run, updating the displayed output.
+After running the code block, changing any of the resulting widgets will cause the function to be re-run, updating the displayed output.

 ```{pyodide}
 pn.interact(